Academic Degrees and General Education Requirements

 Free electives may be selected by the student from any courses not required in the particular degree program, excluding non-credit course offerings.
 Free electives may be used to meet hourly requirements for graduation not specified in those sections of the Catalog pertaining to the General Education/Liberal Studies Requirements of the student’s major or minor.

-Kentucky State University is the Commonwealth’s unique public liberal studies institution.
-Liberal studies comprise the traditional subjects of the natural sciences, social sciences, arts, and humanities.
-Included are courses in mathematics, poetry, history, politics, literature, languages, fine arts, philosophy, psychology, biology, chemistry, and economics, among others.
+The University's General Education Core is comprised of the traditional subjects of the natural sciences, social sciences, arts, and humanities.
+Included are courses in mathematics, history, politics, literature, languages, fine arts, philosophy, psychology, biology, chemistry, and economics, among others.

-A liberal studies foundation prepares students to think clearly, to argue persuasively, to write with clarity and liveliness, and to gain both a cultural and historical perspective on the human experience as well as an in-depth knowledge in at least one area of human thought.
-Liberal studies spark curiosity and broaden vision.
-Liberal studies education provides the tools by which people come to understand the world, one another, and themselves.
-The Liberal Studies (General Education Core) Requirements are distributed across programs in the College of Humanities, Business, and Society and the College of Agriculture, Community, and the Sciences.
-Each student who enters Kentucky State University with the intention to earn a baccalaureate degree must satisfy the General Education/Liberal Studies Requirements.
-Liberal studies courses serve as a foundation for many other courses.
-In addition to the requirements of the student’s major field of study, General Education/Liberal Studies Requirements constitute a carefully designed program of courses to be selected from the various academic offerings of the University.
+A general education foundation prepares students to think clearly, to argue persuasively, to write with clarity and liveliness, and to gain both a cultural and historical perspective on the human experience as well as an in-depth knowledge in at least one area of human thought.
+General Education studies spark curiosity and broaden vision.
+The General Education Core Requirements are distributed across programs in the three colleges.
+Each student who enters Kentucky State University with the intention to earn a baccalaureate degree must satisfy the General Education Requirements.
+These courses serve as a foundation for many other courses.
+In addition to the requirements of the student’s major field of study, General Education Requirements constitute a carefully designed program of courses to be selected from the various academic offerings of the University.
 A number of choices are included in these general requirements and students are encouraged to carefully consider the alternatives available to them.

 Expected Student Learning Outcomes